tasmota/docs/docs/Modbus-Bridge.md

 :---|:---
-ModbusTCPStart| Start the Modbus TCP bridge on the specified `tcp port` ModbusTCPConnect| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port`
+ModbusTCPStart| Start the Modbus TCP bridge on the specified `tcp port` ModbusTCPConnect| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port` ModbusTCPMqtt| Send results queried by tcp modbus client also to mqtt when parameter is 1

 ## Returned Data
 ```json